ntn888/zephyr-guide/src/chapter_3-02.md

 	}
 }
 ```

+We will now discuss the code above in detail.

+The first line includes the 'zephyr.h' file which in turn includes the kernel.
+Which enables the kernel subsystem as we saw in the previous chapter.

+The second line speaks for itself.
+It includes the 'gpio' related API functions that we will use here.

+Further down we use the function ```GPIO_DT_SPEC_GET``` to initialise a LED device C structure, as we have seen in the previous section.
+We do the same for 'specb' the struct for the button pin.

+Then inside main the first thing we do is do the mandatory check to see if the device is ready for use.
+This indicates whether the provided device pointer is for a device known to be in a state where it can be used with its standard API.
+Using a device that does not return true for this check, results in undefined behaviour.

+This is followed by the pin configuration as we have seen earlieer.
+Inside the while loop is the program logic.
+It simply relays the pin state of the button to the LED pin.

 This is a very basic demonstration of push button with no debounce mechanism.
 The led may inadvertently toggle multiple times for a single push.